 2.3.
 Data Security Commitments.
 New Relic uses industry-standard administrative, technical, physical, and organizational measures, as described in the New Relic Security Policy in the Documentation, designed to protect Customer Data for all of our customers across New Relic’s multi-tenant architecture.
 New Relic will provide Customer a copy of our most current security attestation report (SOC 2, Type II or equivalent report) upon written request.

 2.4.
 Export of Customer Data; Retention.
-At any time during the Subscription Term, Customer may export Customer Data from its Account in supported formats.
+At any time during the Subscription Term, Customer may export Customer Data stored in its Account in supported formats.
 New Relic retains Customer Data in accordance with the data retention policy applicable to the Service.

-(a) Customer, through its use and configuration of the Service, is instructing New Relic to process Customer Data.
-For example, the type, quantity, and frequency of Customer Data received by New Relic is pursuant to Customer’s decisions and instructions.
+(a) New Relic provides Customer configuration and data control options in the Services, such as controls over sending data to and from the Service, setting up integrations for sending data to Customer’s desired endpoints, such as Customer’s Third Party Services, and querying Customer Data.
+Customer, through its use and configuration of the Service, is instructing New Relic to process Customer Data.
+For example, the type, quantity, and frequency of Customer Data received by or queried through New Relic is pursuant to Customer’s decisions and instructions.
 Customer is responsible for its configuration choices, and any risks resulting from Customer’s disablement of any New Relic default privacy or security settings or features (e.g. disabling encryption of data in transit).
 Customer is responsible for Customer Data, including its content and accuracy.
 Customer agrees that its use of the Service and related features will comply with the Documentation.